Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Make sure that you have at least a 30-day supply of your medicines.

 Talk to your health care provider about how to stay healthy and take care of yourself during the COVID-19 pandemic.
+This includes maintaining a healthy weight before and during pregnancy and managing any chronic health condition such as diabetes.

 If you don’t have a provider, contact your nearest community health center or health department.